thisiskushal31/SocialSplit/README.md

 ## About SocialSplit

-This is a real-time chat application created with NodeJS, Express, and SOCKET.IO on the backend and React on the frontend.
+This is a real-time chat application created with *NodeJS, Express, and Socket-IO* on the backend and *React* on the frontend.

 Users have the option of joining groups and instant messaging one another.
 ## Features

-- To be Added
+- Use of Chakra-UI for Modern UI Development.
+- React JS Hooks are used with Functional components.
+- ES8 *async/await* functions used for more readability of code.
+- All the user details, group chats and conversations are stored in the MongoDB Atlas.
+- Login/Signup as well as Logout feature using jwt and bycrpt for hashing the password to be saved in MongoDB Atlas.
+- There will be an error message if the credentials are incorrect and even after a successful request.
+- Suports Real-time One-on-One and Group-Chat communication & notification is supported using Socket-io.
+- Search for chats, create a group, and add or remove participants.

 ## Tech Stacks

 ![CSS3](https://img.shields.io/badge/css3-%231572B6.svg?style=for-the-badge&logo=css3&logoColor=white)![HTML5](https://img.shields.io/badge/html5-%23E34F26.svg?style=for-the-badge&logo=html5&logoColor=white)![JavaScript](https://img.shields.io/badge/JavaScript-323330?style=for-the-badge&logo=javascript&logoColor=F7DF1E)![Nodejs](https://img.shields.io/badge/Node.js-339933?style=for-the-badge&logo=nodedotjs&logoColor=white)![React](https://img.shields.io/badge/react-%2320232a.svg?style=for-the-badge&logo=react&logoColor=%2361DAFB)![Expressjs](https://img.shields.io/badge/Express.js-000000?style=for-the-badge&logo=express&logoColor=white)![MongoDB](https://img.shields.io/badge/MongoDB-%234ea94b.svg?style=for-the-badge&logo=mongodb&logoColor=white)